backdrop-contrib/block_background_color/README.txt

 BLOCK BACKGROUND COLOR
 ---------------------

+Started to port this module.
+Not working.
+I understand that Blocks might make this a big deal.
+Looking for help from someone smarter than myself.
+(I tested, it works on Drupal 7)

 Block Background Module will help to set a custom background color to the blocks.
 The user can choose the color using a color picker field for each block in the block configuration page.